Pedr0Rocha/1-billion-row-challenge/readme.md

 ## Attempt #6 - Getting creative when parsing measurement

 Great!
-We managed to get to ~10 seconds.
+We managed to get to sub 10 seconds.

 But of course, we still have some work to do.
 This is our "Most Wanted" poster now: